endiangroup/endian.io/content/theory/5-cs.md

 More importantly, the product must be fit for its intended purpose.
 A perfectly harmonious team may create a fantastic product, but if it doesn't solve the problem it was intended for, its real-world function is very likely to be diminished.
 Complete agreement doesn't guarantee success, and a great product idea doesn't guarantee successful completion.

 One common solution to these problems is to create a specification.
-Working from the intended real-world application of their product through to the details of its creation<sup id="a1">[1](#f1)</sup>, it's possible for a team to explicitly catalogue the requirements of their product in such a way that all team members can work toward satisfying them.
+Working from the intended real-world application of their product through to the details of its creation[*](https://en.wikipedia.org/wiki/Outside%E2%80%93in_software_development "This approach is sometimes called 'outside-in', especially in software development"), it's possible for a team to explicitly catalogue the requirements of their product in such a way that all team members can work toward satisfying them.
 A well-specified product will be much more likely to be fit for purpose, and the team creating it will have a significantly increased chance of working together cohesively.

 There are many approaches to specification creation.
 Goals, considerations and constraints for product design vary between products, teams and even individual team members.
 In light of all that variation, the most significant measurement of a specification’s appropriateness in any given situation is its *utility*; that is, the extent to which it is practical or beneficial to a particular team creating a particular product.